 They forage frequently, and will eat many different things, including:

-- Acorns, hickory nuts or beech nuts, either cracked open or swallowed whole
+- Acorns, hickory nuts, beech nuts or walnuts, either cracked open or swallowed whole

 - Seeds and grain, including spilled birdseed or corn and wheat in agricultural fields